NOVEMBER 2, 2015

 “Ethiopian delegation that comprises senior officials from the Ministries of Defense and Foreign Affairs has unsuccessfully tried to convince the Russian government that broadcasting of news and programming from ESAT was a threat to the peace and security of Ethiopia.”

 The TPLF considered the satellite news provider that broadcasted various programs into Ethiopia with Russian satellites a national security threat and unsuccessfully tried to convince Russian authorities to sever ties with ESAT.
 Two key points:

-- The TPLF was no longer able to censor information because ESAT could now broadcast into Ethiopia unimpeded.
-ESAT could reach millions, give the people an alternative news source, and provide accurate information to help them push for change.
+- The TPLF could no longer censor information because ESAT could now broadcast unimpeded into Ethiopia.
+ESAT could reach millions, give people an alternative news source, and provide accurate information to help them push for change.

 - Russian satellites are playing a role in toppling the dying minority regime in Ethiopia.
 In the past, the TPLF has successfully pressured satellite providers to stop ESAT broadcasts through their satellites.

 Why did Russian take this position?
 Is it the changing political tides?

 Changing Geopolitical Tides

 Russia’s bold moves in Syria represent a sign of a fast-changing world.
 The most important message of Russia handling Syria is an advertisement to nations that yearned for an alternative to US-dominated global agendas and military prowess.
 By brazenly standing against the west in Syria, Russia opened a new world order.
 Russia’s actions in Syria will grow its sphere of influence in the world.
 Some evidence supports these facts.
 On June 18, 2015, Al Arabiya News Channel stated,